Starting a Destination Marketing Organization (DMO) Guide and Toolkit

 - Project Duration: January 2015 – May 2015

-Each toolkit chapter will contain:
+Each toolkit chapter contains:

 - Introductions to key tourism and destination marketing concepts